[ Printer Friendly Version ] [ Report Abuse ]

 I shrugged, “I don’t know.
 It’s like I my feet were frozen to the floor.
 I couldn’t seem to force myself to move…”

 “Sounds like you wanted him to try something,” she stated thoughtfully, her words cutting through me like ice.
 “Who knows, maybe you really did want him to try something and your body couldn’t help but keep your feet glued to the floor because, if he did try something, he wouldn’t be able to prove it.
-This time the two of you were completely alone and, as you said, there weren’t any witnesses to discredit you, meaning you could deny it all you wanted, yet still secretly enjoy it when you were alone.”
+This time the two of you were completely alone and, as you said, there weren’t any witnesses to discredit you, meaning you could deny it all you wanted afterward, yet still secretly enjoy it while you two were alone together.”

 “That’s not true,” I quickly cut in.
 “I didn’t enjoy a single moment of my time up there.
 I wanted to leave the moment I arrived but he wouldn’t let me.”

 “Stop it,” I hissed.
 I could feel the tears threatening to fall and I would not cry.
 Not here.
 Not in front of everyone.
-“I told you everything in pure confidence that you wouldn’t use those facts to hurt me.
+“I told you everything in pure confidence, believing you when you said that you wouldn’t use those facts to hurt me.
 Because I trusted you.
 Because I really thought you meant it when you said you would always be there for me.”

 She turned on me, her eyes flaring, “Yeah?
 Well, now you know how it feels.
 When I said those things I had hoped that you felt the same way, but obviously I was wrong because real friends don’t just turn on each other because of some stupid boy!”